- Founder and chief trial lawyer of the Southern Poverty Law Center

 Dees has received awards from a number of leftist groups.
 In 1987 he was named “Trial Lawyer of the Year” by Trial Lawyers for Public Justice.
 In 1990 he received the Martin Luther King Jr. Memorial Award from the National Education Association (NEA).
 In 1993 he was given the Humanitarian Award by his alma mater, the University of Alabama.
 In 2001 he earned the NEA’s Friend of Education Award for “exemplary contributions to education, tolerance and civil rights.”
 Dees is also a past winner of the ACLU‘s Roger Baldwin Award.

 Dees has been a frequent speaker on college campuses across the United States and has collected, according to his SPLC biography, “at least 25 honorary degrees.”
-His personal net worth is approximately $18 million.
 He has been a millionaire since the 1960s, and he owns at least two homes in Alabama, including a vast 210-acre estate where he resides with his fifth wife.

 “Hiding Behind the Smoke,” Washington Post (June 18, 1996), p.
 Al3.